Helga Grünwoldt-Okan

 1972

-This was followed by the ceremonial opening of her exclusive fashion store in Westerland on Sylt.
+This was followed by the grand opening of her exclusive fashion boutique in Westerland on Sylt.

 1974

-Helga Okan returned to Düsseldorf, Germany's fashion capital.
-She presented her first couture collection at the Parkhotel there.
-Fifty women from Düsseldorf's society were immediately captivated – and many remain loyal customers today.
-This success enabled her to move into her studio on Königstraße in 1975.
+Helga Okan returned to Germany's fashion capital, Düsseldorf.
+At the Parkhotel there, she presented her first couture collection.
+Fifty women from Düsseldorf society were immediately enchanted – and many remain loyal customers today.
+Her success allowed her to move into her atelier on Königsstraße in 1975.

 1977 - 1985

 The studio on Königsstraße quickly became too small as the customer base grew.
-Soon, customers were coming not only from Düsseldorf, but also regularly from Germany and abroad to select their collections for the coming season.
+Soon, clients came not only from Düsseldorf but regularly from both Germany and abroad to select their collection for the upcoming season.

-Therefore, in 1977 the next move to larger premises in Blumenstraße took place, where the Couture Salon was located until 1985.
+Therefore, the next move to larger premises on Blumenstraße took place as early as 1977, where the Couture Salon was located until 1985.

-After the 1980s were marked by personal events such as the birth of her son Philippo in 1985, Helga Okan relaunched her business in 1988 after a break of several years – initially with an exclusive men's shirt collection.
-This marked the birth of the brand name PIO O'KAN.
+After the 1980s were marked by private events such as the birth of her son Philippo in 1985, Helga Okan restarted her career in 1988 after a break of several years – initially with an exclusive men's shirt collection.
+This was the birth of the brand name PIO O'KAN.

-Shortly after, in 1990, a collection of high-quality blouses followed, developed in her new Düsseldorf studio in the elegant Zooviertel district and produced in Switzerland.
-The first employees had long since been hired.
+A short time later, in 1990, a collection of high-quality blouses followed, developed in her new Düsseldorf studio in the elegant Zooviertel and produced in Switzerland.
+By then, the first employees had long been hired.

-And because contact with her couture clients had never been lost, Helga Okan began designing couture dresses again, so to speak, "on the side" – under the new name PIO O'KAN.
-Her clients were delighted, as they had been waiting for a new collection from Helga Okan.
+And because contact with her couture clients had never been lost, Helga Okan once again designed couture dresses "on the side," so to speak – under the new name PIO O’KAN.
+The clients were happy, as they had been waiting for a new collection from Helga Okan.

 2009

-The move to Königsallee – the Couture Salon in the prestigious Girardet House opened.
-Internationally renowned Italian designer Francesco Molon was commissioned to design the interior.
-The exclusive Couture Salon and Atelier are still located here today.
+Move to Königsallee – the couture salon in the noble Girardet House has opened.
+The internationally renowned Italian designer Francesco Molon was commissioned for the interior design.
+The exclusive couture salon and the atelier have been located here ever since.

 2016

-The company is setting the course for the future and is not only presenting its first prêt-à-porter collection, but is also opening its first flagship store right next to the Haute Couture Salon.
+The company is setting the course for the future and is not only presenting its first ready-to-wear collection but is also opening its first flagship store right next to the Haute Couture Salon.

-At the same time, Philippo Okan joins his mother's company as managing director in order to further expand the family business together with studio manager Mirjam Zwick and designer Hawe Klein.
+Philippo Okan joins the company as managing director to further develop the family business together with studio manager Mirjam Zwick and designer Hawe Klein.

 2020

-The company is using the Corona crisis to give its exclusive premises on Königsallee a fresh, modern look.
+The company is using the coronavirus crisis to give the exclusive premises on Königsallee a fresh, modern look.